 (i) Two neutral real estate appraisers licensed in the State of New York and conducting business in the region of the project area will be selected, one by the landowner and one by the Applicant.
-Each property owner must pay for his or her own appraisals, and the developer/Applicant must pay of its appraisals.
+Each property owner must pay for his or her own appraisals, and the developer/applicant must pay for its appraisals.